© 2022 All Right Reserved.

 Farm pond bass and crappie fishing in a two man boat that fits in the back of a pick up truck and can be backed up the shoreline.

-Each year we try to move fish from populated ponds and lakes to bodies of water that don’t have many fish.
+Occasionally we try to move fish from populated ponds and lakes to bodies of water that don’t have many fish.
 On this day, we moved a half dozen crappies and ten bass to a pond that did not have any fish.
 We feel this was enough to give the body of water a jump start.
 Time will tell.
 The large bass in the middle photo was caught and released while fishing for the fish to relocate.
 Perk for being in the business.